grzegorz-bielski/algorithms/README.md

 ### Algorithms

-Some implementaions of various algorithms and data structures in Scala.
+Some implementations of various algorithms and data structures in Scala.